-ISL unveiled two new “one-of-a-kind” products at this year’s IEEE Radar Conference (2-6 MAY) in Philadelphia, PA.
+ISL unveiled two new “one-of-a-kind” products at the 2016 IEEE Radar Conference in Philadelphia, PA.
 The first is a new cloud based version of our high-fidelity RF modeling and simulation capability called RFView.
 RFView is an advanced cloud-based site-specific radio frequency simulation and analysis environment.
 The simulation environment is built on ISL’s industry-leading Splatter, Clutter, and Target Signal (SCATS) RF phenomenology engine.
 SCATS has successfully supported numerous advanced development projects for DARPA, Army, Navy, Air Force and other private and classified customers since 1989.

 It was one of the earliest site-specific radio frequency (RF) phenomenology analysis tools to provide an accurate characterization of complex RF environments.
 Uses of the model include system analysis, test planning, high-fidelity synthetic data generation, and signal processing algorithm development.
 The model provides characterization of target returns, direct path signal, ground scattered signal (clutter for radar), direct path signals from interferers, and ground scattered interference signals (hot clutter, splatter, or terrain-scattered interference).